DataBiosphere/firecloud-app/RELNOTES.md

 # RC_Heck
 ## 2018-10-30
+* [#42](https://github.com/DataBiosphere/firecloud-app/issues/42): To continue ensuring a secure platform, FireCloud now requires users to actively accept the FireCloud Terms of Service prior to using the platform.
+These Terms of Service will be displayed once a user logs-into FireCloud.
+A user will be unable to work in FireCloud until these Terms of Service are accepted.
 * [#208](https://github.com/DataBiosphere/firecloud-app/issues/208): The workflow timing diagram inside the Monitor tab of a workspace has been updated for stability.
 Additionally, where previously the diagram displayed "myworkflow.mycall" for each row, it now displays only "mycall" to save space.

 # RC_Galiceno